Want to do this holiday Guided?

 A few easy coastal kilometers take you beyond Zahara de los Atunes, a small fishing village known for its historic tuna market, which you can still explore on foot.
 Zahara is a paradise for food lovers, boasting an excellent selection of restaurants.

 From Zahara, you’ll follow the Eurovelo 8 cycle route inland along the Atlantic coast.
-Cycling through this wild stretch of coast is the perfect chance to take a dip in your very own private beach—a true privilege!
+Cycling through this wild stretch of coast is the perfect chance to take a dip in your very own secluded beach!

 After several kilometers of deserted beaches, you’ll arrive at Barbate, crossing its river.
-Barbate is a genuine fishing village with a large almadraba fleet, preserving a very authentic Andalusian character with little tourism.
+Barbate is an authentic fishing village with a large almadraba fleet, preserving a very authentic Andalucian character with little tourism.
 It’s a great spot to grab a snack at a beach bar or stock up on supplies while watching local life unfold.

-The final kilometers of the day climb up to the white town of Vejer de la Frontera, passing through the Breña Natural Park where you can visit one of the largest dovecotes in the world before heading toward the old windmills that dominate the landscape from the hilltop, evoking the area’s agricultural and historical legacy.
-Its well-preserved old town is a charming former Moorish medina, perfect for wandering through artisan boutiques, enjoying spectacular views, historic architecture, and plenty of cozy terraces and bars
+The day concludes with a climb to the white hilltop town of Vejer de la Frontera, passing through Breña Natural Park, home to one of Andalucia’s largest communal dovecotes.
+You then ride past the historic windmills that crown the hills, a reminder of the region’s agricultural and cultural heritage.
+Vejer’s well-preserved old town, a former Moorish medina, is perfect for wandering around artisan boutiques, soaking up the historic architecture, admiring panoramic views, and relaxing in the town’s many cozy terraces and bars.

 Show Profile